UK opens quarantine hotels, pushes on with vaccine drive - WTMJ

 Associated Press

-LONDON (AP) — Britain’s newly established quarantine hotels received their first guests on Monday as the government tries to prevent new variants of the coronavirus from derailing its fast-moving vaccination drive.
+LONDON (AP) — Britain’s newly established quarantine hotels received their first guests on Monday as the government tries to prevent new coronavirus variants from derailing its fast-moving vaccination drive.

-Passengers arriving at London’s Heathrow Airport on Monday morning were escorted by security guards to buses that took them to nearby hotels.
+Passengers arriving at London’s Heathrow Airport were escorted by security guards to buses that took them to nearby hotels.

+Some of the travelers said they had tried and failed to make it to Britain before Monday to avoid the quarantine.

+Zari Tadayon, who flew to Heathrow from Dubai and was taken to the Radisson Blu Edwardian hotel near the airport, said she had hoped she would be allowed to quarantine at her home in London.
+She said she felt “horrible” about the enforced 10-day hotel stay.

+“How I’m going to cope I don’t know.
+It’s going to be tough,” she said.

-Britain has given a first dose of coronavirus vaccine to almost a quarter of the population, but health officials are concerned that vaccines may not work as well on some new strains of the virus, including one first identified in South Africa.
+Britain has given a first dose of coronavirus vaccine to over 15 million people, almost a quarter of its population, but health officials are concerned that vaccines may not work as well on some new strains of the virus, including one first identified in South Africa.

+International travel has already been sharply curbed by the pandemic and Britons are currently barred from going on overseas vacations.

-Critics say the quarantine hotels are being set up too late, with the South African variant already circulating in the U.K.
+Critics, however, say Britain’s quarantine hotels are being set up too late, with the South African variant already circulating in the U.K.

 Visiting a London vaccination center on Monday, Prime Minister Boris Johnson praised the “unbelievable effort” by scientists, medics, pharmacists, members of the military and volunteers that had achieved Europe’s fastest vaccine rollout.

 Health Secretary Matt Hancock said the vaccination drive is now being extended to people over 65 and those with underlying health conditions.
-The government aims to give everyone over 50 a first shot of vaccine by the end of April, and the whole adult population by September.
+The government aims to give everyone over 50 their first vaccine shot by the end of April and vaccinate the whole adult population by September.

 Johnson is under pressure from some members of his governing Conservative Party to lift the lockdown soon, allowing businesses to reopen and people to visit friends and family.

-The prime minister, who has been accused of being too slow to lock Britain down last spring, then too quick to ease restrictions in the summer, now strikes a more measured tone.
+The prime minister, who has been accused of being too slow to lock Britain down last spring, then too quick to ease restrictions over the summer, now is striking a more measured tone.

 “We’ve got to be very prudent,” he said, adding that the steps announced next week would be “cautious but irreversible.”